Solidary Democracy: History

-In the 2018 general election CP obtained a mere 0.5% and no seats, thus DemoS was excluded from Parliament.
+In the 2018 general election, CP obtained a mere 0.5% and no seats; thus, DemoS was excluded from Parliament.
 Moreover, Dellai was defeated in a single-seat constituency in Trentino.
 However, in the simultaneous 2018 regional election in Lazio, Ciani was elected regional councillor, at the head of a regional list named "Solidary Centre".

-In October 2018 DemoS was re-launched, with the aim of creating a large Christian-leftist movement within the centre-left, at the presence of Andrea Riccardi, founder of the Community of Sant'Egidio, and Paolo Gentiloni, a leading Democrat, former Prime Minister and minister of Foreign Affairs.
-In the following months, the party was joined by some high-profile people, including Nello Formisano and Pietro Bartolo, while Michela Rostan, deputy of Article One, expressed her willingness to represent the issues put forward by Demo.S in the Parliament.
-The party also joined the PD's lists for the 2019 European Parliament election, resulting in the election of Bartolo as MEP.
+In October 2018, DemoS was re-launched, with the aim of creating a large Christian-leftist movement within the centre-left, at the presence of Andrea Riccardi, founder of the Community of Sant'Egidio, and Paolo Gentiloni, a leading Democrat, former Prime Minister and minister of Foreign Affairs.
+In the following months, the party was joined by some high-profile people, including Nello Formisano and Pietro Bartolo, while Michela Rostan, deputy of Article One, expressed her willingness to represent Demo.S in the Parliament.

+In the 2019 European Parliament election, the party ran with the PD resulting in the election Bartolo.
+In 2022, Beatrice Covassi replaced an outgoing MEP to become the party's second MEP.

-In May 2022 the party held its first national congress.
+In May 2022, the party held its first national congress.
 Ciani, until then coordinator, was elected secretary, while Giro was re-elected president.

+In the 2022 general election, party leader Ciani was elected to the Chamber for the PD.

+In the 2024 European Parliament election, the party ran with the PD and supported three candidates: Bartolo, Covassi and Marco Tarquinio.
+Despite the first two being incumbents, the only elect was the latter.